The small intestine absorbs food nutrients#

 - green – spinach breast milk formula milk

-Babies can dehydrate very quickly
+Babies can dehydrate very quickly#

-Treatment depends on the underlying cause
+Treatment depends on the underlying cause#

-Normal adult bowel motions described Changes in colour Changes in texture Bowel motions of newborns and young babies Colour changes to bowel motions in babies red – tomato soup, beetroot, red drinks such as cranberry juice black – liquorice, grape juice Seek medical attention if your baby has diarrhoea Diagnosis of bowel problems medical history physical examination stool culture biopsy for coeliac disease or lactose intolerance colonoscopy or sigmoidoscopy Where to get help Your doctor Gastroenterologist.
+Normal adult bowel motions described Changes in color Changes in texture Bowel motions of newborns and young babies Color changes to bowel motions in babies red – tomato soup, beetroot, red drinks such as cranberry juice black – liquorice, grape juice Seek medical attention if your baby has diarrhea Diagnosis of bowel problems medical history physical examination stool culture biopsy for celiac disease or lactose intolerance colonoscopy or sigmoidoscopy

-Key Points
+Key Points#

 - Bowel motions are brown because they contain bile pigments (stercobilin)